google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 * A population of 10 Million (10,000,000) people.
 * An exposure window of 14 days
 * 50% adoption of an exposure notifications system
-* 1,250 new cases daily (approxmately .01% new cases per day)
+* 1,250 new cases daily (approximately .01% new cases per day)

 From which we can derive:
 * Each new set of keys is 280 bytes (14 days * 20 bytes)
 * Each daily batch is 1,250 * 280 bytes = .35 MB
-* That file is downloaded 5 Million times per day (1.75 GB/day download) for a total monthly egress of 52.5 GB.
+* That file is downloaded 5 Million times per day (1.75 GB/day downloaded),
+  52.5 GB monthly.

 # Cloud Components and Pricing